ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Changing.md

 As a rule, packages should only be added in a deployment repo's `source-base` folder and **never** manually edited from there.
 All customizations are to be made from the `source-customization/<env>` folders.

-Follow these steps for add a package:
+Follow these steps to add a package:

 1. Move into the `source-base` folder:
     ```bash